ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 The next sections describe these configurations in more detail.

-__NOTE__: To apply all changes, the configuration has to be activated and applied afterwards.
+__NOTE__: To apply all changes, the configuration has to be activated by click on check box and additionally applied afterwards.

 ![screen](../media/hide.png)